-The Freshwater Trust Notes To Schedule of Expenditures of Federal Awards
+The Freshwater Trust Notes To Schedule of Expenditures of Federal Awards Year ended December 31, 2017

 NOTE 1 - BASIS OF PRESENTATION

 The accompanying schedule of expenditures of federal awards includes the federal grant activity of The Freshwater Trust and is presented on the accrual basis of accounting.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).